 Before we take a look at the improvement and enhancements within the combat and the beautiful world, what new additions do we have in terms of side activities and pastimes?
 Fans of the first two games will be happy to hear (and not in the least bit surprised) that you can once again fish to your heart’s content as you try to become the fishing master!
 However, the fishing has been simplified from tapping buttons in a DDR-style setup to simply holding down a single button.
 That’s right – you can now fish with a single finger, should you choose to do so!
 Also, just to make things even easier, even though all the fishing spots have multiple fish, the first one you catch is always a predefined one.
 This means if you fish in every spot, and catch the first fish, you’re guaranteed to have caught all the fish by the end of the game!
 Amazing.

-The impossible has happened – we have been given a new card game which is even more addictive than Blade!
+The impossible has happened – we have been given a new card game that is even more addictive than Blade!
 At first, I was disappointed that Blade was removed from the game, but then I fell in love with Vantage Masters.
 This game, unlike Blade, is more akin to Magic the Gathering, Hearthstone, the Pokemon Trading Card Game etc… It’s all about placing down cards and using both the attack power and skills of each one to take out the opponents cards and leader card.
 What’s great about this game is you can, in a similar fashion to the card game in Final Fantasy 8, challenge a whole host of people on the street and in buildings to a battle and if you win you get to keep one of their cards.

 In regards to new side activities, you get to take part in a great number of giant mech battles, send photos of Vistas to an old colleague, find stories for the local radio show, and seek out Black Books and get them translated.
 There’s always something to do when you’re not exploring or fighting evil creatures.
 Speaking of which…